Using Twitter To Tap Into The Mood Of The Planet

 On the positive side, Golder looked for words including agree, definitely, fine, outgoing, paradise and pleasing.
 And, of course, this being the Twitter generation: "Awesome.
 Awesome is an awesome word."

-Golder, who's a graduate student in social and computer science, spent months with a team of researchers scanning tweets by over 2 million people in 84 countries — more than a half-billion tweets.
+Golder, who's a graduate student in social and computer science, spent months with a team of researchers scanning tweets by more than 2 million people in 84 countries — more than a half-billion tweets.

 "We found there are two peaks in positive affect during the day.
 One occurs first thing in the morning and one occurs late at night," he says.

-But of course, you say: The dip in the middle is when you go to work.
-Golder says no. "The shape of the rhythm — when it peaks and valleys — is the same on the weekend as during the week."
+Of course, you say, the dip in the middle is when you go to work.
+But Golder says no. "The shape of the rhythm — when it peaks and valleys — is the same on the weekend as during the week."

 A New Dimension In Research

-Though tweets are public, Lazer says academic institutions should be writing up ethics standards for the use of data from social media.
-And he emphasizes that scientists should be careful about what they conclude from the data.
+Though tweets are public, Lazer says, academic institutions should be writing up ethics standards for the use of data from social media.
+He emphasizes that scientists should be careful about what they conclude from the data.

 But Twitter certainly can reveal peoples' views.
 Kent Cavender-Bares is an environmental scientist at the University of Minnesota.